qfpl/blog/content/posts/purescript/purescript-wp2-ng2-ts-flare.md

   "flareValue": ''
 };
 ```
 Now we define our 'effectful function' that will be passed to Purescript.
 Recall from earlier that every Purescript function only takes one argument, and that ``Eff`` functions are 'thunks' that are evaluated to run their respective effects.
-Knowing that, we have to to create this:
+Knowing that, we have to create this:
 ```haskell
 :: forall eff.
 String -> Eff eff Unit
 ```